Edition for Web Developers — Last Updated 3 June 2023

 If navigationParams is null, then:

-If documentResource is a string, then set navigationParams to the result of creating navigation params from a srcdoc resource given entry, navigable, targetSnapshotParams, navigationId, and navTimingType.
+If documentResource is a string, then set navigationParams to the result of creating navigation params from a srcdoc resource given entry, navigable, targetSnapshotParams, userInvolvement, navigationId, and navTimingType.

 entry's URL's scheme is a fetch scheme; and

-documentResource is null, or allowPOST is true and documentResource's request body is not failure
+documentResource is null, or allowPOST is true and documentResource's request body is not failure,

-then set navigationParams to the result of creating navigation params by fetching given entry, navigable, sourceSnapshotParams, targetSnapshotParams, cspNavigationType, navigationId, and navTimingType.
+then set navigationParams to the result of creating navigation params by fetching given entry, navigable, sourceSnapshotParams, targetSnapshotParams, cspNavigationType, userInvolvement, navigationId, and navTimingType.

 Otherwise, if entry's URL's scheme is not a fetch scheme, then set navigationParams to a new non-fetch scheme navigation params, with